RobotOptimist/macivor/content/blog/the-road-to-dev.md

 If a month or two goes by and you can't find a position then it's reasonable to start thinking of alternatives.

 I like people who are self-starters who will find a different game with rules that favor them.
-I value this skill a lot and I'm not the only one.
+I value this skill and I'm not the only one.

 Consider that keeping a portfolio of pretty but otherwise not useful projects can only get you so far.
 Why not try for real experience on your own terms?